Agents & BDS — Overview

 Agents do not talk to DSV finalization directly.
 For the current BDS market, they consume finalized Uniswap V3 data through metered /mpp/... routes served by a snapshotter full-node resolver.

-There are two first-class consumption paths.
-Both use the same commercial substrate — metered /mpp/... routes, on-chain plan purchase, and a Bearer API key — but differ in how the agent is wired to the data.
+There are three first-class consumption paths.
+All three use the same commercial substrate — metered /mpp/... routes, on-chain plan purchase, and a Bearer API key — but differ in how the agent is wired to the data.

 Video walkthroughs